rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DH: So basically "ms" is the thing that you always want?

-BT: stage 2?
+BT: Stage 2?

-WH: sure
+WH: Sure

-DH: sure
+DH: Sure

 DT: Reviewers?